MetaBorgCube/oopsla18-artifact/README.md

   If the number of failed or remaining constraints is not zero, the program did not successfully type check.

-- Every language projects includes a test suite for the static semantics of the language, located in the `test` directory.
+- Every language project includes a test suite for the static semantics of the language, located in the `test` directory.
 Test files have a `.spt` extension, and can be opened and inspected in an editor by double-clicking.
 Failing tests are marked with a red